-He divides voters into two camps--conservatives and progressives, but very definitely allowing that most people have a little bit of both tendencies.
+Lakoff divides voters into two main camps--conservatives and progressives, but very definitely allowing that most people have a little bit of both tendencies.
 There are words and images that tie to one "frame" and over a period of time can steer us in a direction.
 If you listen you will notice that the Republicans use a well defined frame for their policies and criticisms.
-Although no one is all conservative or all progressive in their thinking and we can be steered to accept views that are not totally compatible.
+Although no one is all conservative or all progressive in their thinking, we can be steered to accept views that are not totally compatible.

-A favourite word of conservatives is "entitlements" and have even been able to get Democrats to use the term.
-It infers that they are luxuries that should not be taken for granted, instead of something voters help pay for.
+A favourite word of conservatives is "entitlements" and they have even been able to get Democrats to use the term.
+It infers that safety net items are luxuries that should not be taken for granted, instead of something voters help pay for.

 A pet theme of conservatives is that regulations stifle business.
 De-regulating is a stated goal of Republicans, but if you examine the issue what they really mean is regulations cut their ability to maximize profits.
 A progressive view is that they are really protections.
 Lakoff contends that if politicians always counter with the word "protection" voters would eventually realize they have a stake in the issue--their health, their financial security and their safety.
 It really is a life and death issue, but Republicans have succeeded in picturing regulations as harmful.

-9-11 was initially termed a crime,but was soon converted to terror and the government adopted a war powers putting Democrats on the defense.
+9-11 was initially termed a crime, but was soon converted to terror and the government adopted war powers putting Democrats on the defense.
 Criticism was regarded as unpatriotic and many people suffered.